EffieSong/effiesong.github.io/Reflection.md

 We may have lots of ideas in our project but we could not implement most of it at the same time in one project.
 7 in 7  gives us chance to prototype our ideas.
 Also, taking the upcoming  7 in 7 as a chance to think of my research questions from different perspectives would be helpful to find our own position and create something unique.

 ## What I took from the feed back
 The feedback gave me quite a shock and made me realize that my thoughts were quite shallow.
 What I wanted to explore was explored by many people before.
 I wanted to find a pattern showing the relationship between color and music.
 But after research, experiments, and feedback, I don’t think there is a pattern.
 The pattern, in other words, how color reflects different dimensions of music, is so subjective.
-Just like Sven said,

 However, I don’t think it is a bad thing.

 I looked over the reference in the feedback and found some other inspiring precedents.
 First one is  ‘Unravelling Boléro’ by Anne Adams, which is a bar-by-bar representation of the popular classical piece Boléro by Maurice Ravel.
 Adams and Ravel are thought to have suffered from the same neurodegenerative condition which might lead to synaesthesia.
 What I found interesting is that when I did the little experiments with Boléro, I chosed totally different color from Adam, which proves that the pattern between color and music is totally a subjective thing.
 But it also means that I can create a rule of how visual elements represent different dimensions of music by myself in a very subjective way.